Average Teacher Salary in Sunnyvale

 - Research career advancement timelines at target employers

-How to Save on Teacher Salary in Sunnyvale
+How to Maximize Teacher Earnings in Sunnyvale

 Factor in CA state income tax when comparing offers across states — the difference can shift your effective pay by $3,000-9,000 per year.